The Big T.N.T. Show: Notable appearances

 During the opening sequence of audience shots, Ron Mael and Russell Mael, who would later form the band Sparks can be seen at 4:44 and Sky Saxon, singer and frontman for The Seeds can be seen at 5:21.
 Frank Zappa appears very briefly in the movie at 6:30 as an audience member and can also be seen in the movie's trailer.
 Marilyn McCoo of the Fifth Dimension also appears as one of the backing singers during Ray Charles' performance.
+Actress Teri Garr appears as one of the show’s dance troupe.

 Release and reception

 The Big T.N.T Show premiered in theaters in late December 1965.
 A general release date was initially planned for January 26, 1966.

-UPI Hollywood columnist Vernon Scott wrote that the "film is aimed solely at kids who buy recoding of the performers in the cast.
+UPI Hollywood columnist Vernon Scott wrote that the "film is aimed solely at kids who buy recordings of the performers in the cast.
 It's a musical orgy for pubescent swingers."

 List of performers

 The Lovin' Spoonful performing on stage for The Big T.N.T Show.
 From left to right: Steve Boone, Zal Yanovsky, Joe Butler, John Sebastian.

 The Byrds performing on stage for The Big T.N.T Show.
 From left to right: Chris Hillman, David Crosby, Michael Clarke, Gene Clark, Roger McGuinn.

 In order of appearance in the film: